 Curricula in the form of tables:

-The Academy’s Doctoral School is headed by dr Epp Lankots.
-It is comprised of the members of the Academy’s Research Council: dr Epp Lankots (head of the Doctoral School and Vice Rector for Research); prof dr Krista Kodres (head of Art History and Visual Culture curriculum); dr Liina Unt (head of Art and Design curriculum); dr Kristi Kuusk (head of Art and Design curriculum); associate prof dr Anneli Randla (head of Cultural Heritage and Conservation curriculum), dr Jüri Soolep (head of Architecture and Urban Planning curriculum), as well as Liisa-Helena Lumberg, who represents PhD students.
+The Academy’s Doctoral School is headed by Dr. Anu Allas.
+It is comprised of the members of the Academy’s Research Council: Dr. Anu Allas (Head of the Doctoral School and Vice Rector for Research); Prof. Andres Kurg (Head of Art History and Visual Culture curriculum); Dr. Liina Unt (Head of Art and Design curriculum); Dr. Anneli Randla (Head of Cultural Heritage and Conservation curriculum), Dr. Jüri Soolep (Head of Architecture and Urban Planning curriculum), as well as Triin Reidla, who represents PhD students.

 The PhD studies comprise the third stage of higher education and applicants must have a Master’s degree or corresponding qualification in the same or a closely related speciality.
 The standard period of study is four years and the curriculum calls for the completion of 240 ECTS (including PhD thesis 180 ECTS).